FaradayRF/Faraday-Software/Tutorials/start/hello-world.md

 ### Faradaycommands
 This subpackage abstracts commands one might wish to send to Faraday.
 IT contains functions which build up generic commands such as ```CommandLocal()``` or task-specific commands such as ```CommandLocalGPIOLED1On()``` which turns on LED1.

+# Congratulations
+Your Faraday radio is now setup with a callsign and node ID it will use to identify itself even after reboot.
+We've also installed all necessary programs and configured them to communicate with the radio over USB serial.
+This concludes the quickstart guide.
+We highly encourage you to check out our standard core programs such as [Telemetry](../../telemetry) or [APRS](../../aprs).
+You should also learn more about our API.
+We're providing the building blocks to experiment, lets go!